solofrain/harvard/README.md

-This is an EPICS package supporting Harvard Syringe pumps.
+This is an EPICS package supporting Harvard Syringe pumps, including:

+- Pump 33 DDS
+- PHD Ultra

 This package relies on the following modules: